Sensibility and Clinical Understanding

 Showing items related by title, author, creator and subject.

-Nortvedt, P.; Pedersen, R.; Grøthe, K.H.; Nordhaug, M.; Kirkevold, M.; Slettebø, Å.; Brinchmann, B.S.; Andersen, B. (2008-05)BACKGROUND: Although fair distribution of healthcare services for older patients is an important challenge, qualitative research exploring clinicians' considerations in clinical prioritisation within this field is scarce. ...
+Pedersen, R.; Nortvedt, P.; Nordhaug, M.; Slettebø, Å.; Grøthe, K.H.; Kirkevold, M.; Brinchmann, B.S.; Andersen, B. (2008-04)Background: A fair distribution of healthcare services for older patients is an important challenge, but qualitative research exploring clinicians? consideration in daily clinical prioritisation in healthcare services for ...